m-toman/tacorn/README.md

 # tacorn

-WARNING: not usable yet, check the fatchord_model branch for a sort-of-usable version.
+WARNING: Currently only supports Griffin-Lim synthesis from the Tacotron-2 repository.

 TTS framework bridging different 2018/2019 state-of-the-art open source methods.
-Currently aims to combine the Tacotron-2 implementation by Rayhane-mamah (https://github.com/Rayhane-mamah/Tacotron-2) with an WaveRNN implementation adopted from https://github.com/fatchord/WaveRNN with the overall goal to more easily allow swapping out single components.
+Currently aims to combine the Tacotron-2 implementation by Rayhane-mamah (https://github.com/Rayhane-mamah/Tacotron-2) with a fork of the alternative WaveRNN implementation by fatchord (https://github.com/fatchord/WaveRNN).
+The overall goal is to more easily allow swapping out single components.

 ## Introduction